Anusha2196/reward-points-service/README.md

 - **Endpoints**:
   - `GET /rewards/points/{customerId}`: Retrieves reward points for a specific customer within a date range.
-  - `GET /rewards/allcustomers`: Retrieves reward points for all customers within a date range.

 - **Methods**:
   - `getRewardPoints`: Validates and adjusts the date range, calculates reward points for a specific customer, and returns the result.
-  - `calculateAllCustomersPoints`: Validates and adjusts the date range, calculates reward points for all customers, and returns the result.
-  - `validateAndAdjustDates`: Validates and adjusts the start and end dates to ensure they are within a 3-month range and that the start date is not after the end date.

 ### RewardService
 The `RewardService` interface defines methods for calculating reward points.

 - **Methods**:
-  - `calculatePoints`: Calculates reward points based on the transaction amount.
-  - `calculateMonthlyPoints`: Calculates monthly and total reward points for a specific customer within a date range.
+  - `getRewardPoints`: Validates and adjusts the date range, calculates reward points for a specific customer, and returns the result.
-  - `calculateAllCustomersPoints`: Calculates monthly and total reward points for all customers within a date range.

 ### RewardServiceImpl
 The `RewardServiceImpl` class implements the `RewardService` interface.